ishoman/brainspace/README.md

 * I will base the color scheme on the colors depicted in the photos.
 Primarily the mint green in the first photo.
 * A few of the photos have "love" as a theme.
 That is clearly important to the client.
 The site should express empathy and love for all people.

-_Things to put on the site:_

-* List Amenities
-* Activities every Thursday
-* Contact Us

 Inspirations: WeWork and TechSpace webpages.

 I have decided to go with single page flowing website as I believe this best illustrates the open and inviting nature of the client's space.
 Everything is there for you to see and experience without having to dig for it.